CMB-S4/s4sim/README.md

              ('HFS2', 10.0)])
 ```

 It also includes facilities to dump and load the instrument configuration from a TOML file, see the `dump` and `load` methods.
+You can also output to a TOML file by running 's4_hardware_sim.py' from the 's4sim.scripts' package.
+This TOML file can be trimmed with 's4_hardware_trim.py' and visualized with 's4_hardware_plot.py".